 • West: Montgomery Street (Franklin Square)

-Close-up of a bronze statue of Johnny Mercer overlooking Savannah's City Market
+Close up of a bronze statue of Johnny Mercer overlooking City Market in Savannah

 The bronze statue of singer/songwriter Johnny Mercer is located in Ellis Square overlooking City Market. | ©ErinClarkson